redhat-cip/software-factory/docs/admin.rst

 created once all puppet agents has finished to play their manifests to configure all SF services.

-The Software Factory Apache gateway is accessible on the commonservices IP address via HTTP.
-You can retrieve the commonservices floating IP via heat output-show.
+The Software Factory Apache gateway is accessible on the managesf IP address via HTTP.
+You can retrieve the managesf floating IP via heat output-show.

 Troubleshooting deployment problems